sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 sonata_type_translatable_choice
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Deprecated: use ChoiceType with the translation_domain option instead.

 The translatable type is a specialized ``ChoiceType`` where the choices values are translated with the Symfony Translator component.